evilsoft/crocks/docs/src/pages/docs/crocks/Pair.md

 Pair a b ~> () -> b
 ```

-`snd` is one of (2) projection methods used to extract the values contained in
+`snd` is one of two projection methods used to extract the values contained in
 a given `Pair` instance. `snd` takes nothing as its input and will unwrap and
 provide the value in the second position, throwing away the value in the first.
 [`fst`](#fst) is the other projection function provided and is used to extract